miteshbsjat/resume/rst_01/resume.rst

     * Gathered requirements from backend teams to create the CI/CD and Infrastructure (IaC) platform for microservices.
     * Due to this serverless and stateless CI/CD and IaC, we had achieved very quick Time-To-Market in 1 month.
     * This platform had helped in democratization of microservice deployment and monitoring, i.e. reduces friction between Dev (Developer) and Ops (Operations/SRE) Teams 200+ microservices.
-    * Hence, helped us in maintaining lean SRE team.
+    * Leading to maintaining lean SRE team.
 Ola.
 Principal Engineer (L4).
 Jun 2017 - Jul 2018
     * Envisioned and Created Egress Traffic Plaform to capture, analyse, and control egress traffic from Network.
     * Instrumental in creation of Multi-cloud Infrastructure As Code Deployment Platform for migration from AWS to Azure.